criteo/mesos-term/README.md

 To run MesosTerm in production you'll need to run the application with several environment variables used to configure **MesosTerm**.

+WARNING: Make sure that access to the api/v1 endpoint of your Mesos cluster is authenticated by using the flag `--authenticate_http_readwrite`.
+Indeed, not doing so could open serious security breaches and lead to privilege escalations.

 ### Without authorizations

 In order to use MesosTerm without authorizations, execute the following